Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Discussion

-\rev{This paper presents the design, implementation, and validation of a marsupial robotic system capable of performing long-duration inspections in GNSS-denied environments.
-Experimental results confirm the hypothesis that a tethered UAV-UGV system can significantly extend UAV flight time, opening the door to long-duration inspections.
-The accuracy in detecting AR markers, with a mean error in the order of centimeters, demonstrates the viability of the system for detailed inspection tasks.}
+This paper has presented the design, implementation, and validation of a marsupial robotic system capable of performing long-duration inspections in GNSS-denied environments.
+Experimental results confirm the hypothesis that a tethered UAV-UGV system \revD{can extend UAV flight time to more than two hours of continuous operation}, opening the door to long-duration inspections.
+The accuracy in detecting AR markers, with a mean error in the order of centimeters, demonstrates the viability of the system for detailed inspection~tasks.

-\rev{Even though power consumption was higher than expected, the platform proved capable of performing inspection missions lasting more than two hours.
-The additional discharge may be due to extra connected components which were not included in the calculations, such as the LiDAR and the router, or due to heat losses in the different voltage conversions.
-However, the flight duration can be further extended by adding more battery packs to the UGV, as we are far away from its payload limits.}
+\revD{ The platform proved capable of performing inspection missions lasting more than two hours, which aligns with our estimates when accounting for the power consumption of the UGV’s internal LiDAR and router, both of which are connected to the inverter.} However, the flight duration \revD{could} be further extended by \revD{integrating} more battery packs to the UGV, \revD{as the platform remains well below its payload limit}.

-\rev{A summary of the most valuable lessons we have learned from experimentation is mentioned in the Section \ref{sec:lessons}.
-Then, Section \ref{sec:proscons} lists the advantages and disadvantages of our approach compared to other alternatives.}